-Since drop deadlines will vary (with or without a refund) depending upon the length of the course, students should inquire in the Admissions & Records Office about these timelines or ask the course instructor.
-Drop dates are also listed on WebAdvisor under My Class Schedule.
+Since drop deadlines will vary (with or without a refund) depending upon the length of the course, students should look on WebAdvisor under My Class Schedule.

 Use this QR code to access the Registration link using your smart phone.

 Closed and Cancelled Classes